valhalla/valhalla/docs/docs/api/index.md

 Use the **elevation** service to find the elevation along a path or at specified locations.
 See the [api documentation](./elevation/api-reference.md).

-Use the **transit available** service to check the availability of transit for at least 1 location.
-See the [api documentation](./transit-available/api-reference.md).

 You can use the **expansion** service to return a geojson representation of a graph traversal at a given location.
 See the [api documentation](./expansion/api-reference.md).

 The **locate** service allows you to get detailed metadata about the nodes and edges in the graph.
 See the [api documentation](./locate/api-reference.md).